yasoli06/lab-vue-c-wiki-countries/README.md

 npm install bootstrap@v5.2.2
 ```

-To make the Bootstrap styles available in the entire app, import the stylesheet in `index.js`:
+To make the Bootstrap styles available in the entire app, import the stylesheet in `main.js` before the `createApp` line:

 ```javascript
 // src/main.js